 Information Technology professionals combine specialized knowledge and practical know-how to plan and maintain computing infrastructure and assist users with various IT needs.
 By understanding IT needs within an organization, specialists can better tailor requirements.
 They design and deploy IT resources and manage them through their lifecycle with the goal of increased productivity and competitiveness.
 IT specialists integrate information assurance practices into all systems to ensure confidentiality, integrity and availability of information.
 On the hardware side, IT specialists design and install network infrastructure and build or upgrade computer systems.
 With software, they install and update software and applications, troubleshoot and repair malfunctioning systems, and build and maintain databases.
 They ensure that the information technologies, which every business and organization depend upon, operate safely and securely and at maximum performance and efficiency.

-The EECS Bachelor of Science in Information Technology (BSIT) and the Masters of Science in Information Technology (MSIT) are offered at the KU Edwards Campus in Overland Park and are catered to working professionals in South Johnson County and the Greater Kansas City Metro Area.
+The EECS Masters of Science in Information Technology (MSIT) is offered at the KU Edwards Campus in Overland Park and is catered to working professionals in South Johnson County and the Greater Kansas City Metro Area.

 Interdisciplinary computing graduates collaborate with scientists or other professionals, applying their computing expertise to large-scale problems.
 They might use grid computing to study the first few picoseconds after the Big Bang or process enormous data streams from telescopic mapping experiments to analyze the orbits of potential Earth-crossing asteroids.
 They could manage and expand biological databases to study the causes of worldwide biodiversity decline, apply machine learning techniques to design better chemotherapies, or develop optimization techniques to locate tornado sirens for maximum population coverage.